 A seller’s agent

 You are likely already familiar with a seller’s agent, which is also called the listing agent.
 Someone looking to sell his or her apartment engages an agent in marketing the property.
-The agent performs services for the seller, such as advising the price to set, and how to best market the property whether with staging, etc. This person takes pictures/videos, advertises the unit, holds open houses – in short, markets the unit to drum up interest to sell it for the highest price possible and collect the commission.
+The agent performs services for the seller, such as advising the price to set, and how to best market the property whether with staging, etc. This person takes pictures/videos, advertises the unit, holds open houses – in short, markets the property to drum up interest to sell it for the highest price possible and collect the commission.

-This agent’s fiduciary duty is clearly to the seller.
+This agent’s fiduciary duty is to the seller.
 These include the duty of reasonable care, undivided loyalty, confidentiality, full disclosure, obedience (obey promptly and efficiently to all lawful instructions from the principal), reasonable care and diligence, and duty to account (account for all money or property belonging to the principal that is entrusted to the agent).
 The National Association of Realtors (NAR) spells these out.
 The concept is straightforward, and there should be no confusion.
 If you are a buyer, when you are dealing with a seller’s agent, you should not expect him or her to protect your interest.

 A buyer’s agent